p18e3/Do-it-Right-EF_ConcurrencyHandling/README.md

 ## Scenario

-Once an application allows multiple users to work on the same amount of data, it can happen ...
+Once an application allows multiple users to work on one dataset at the same time, concurrency conflicts may come to pass.